PROFESSOR JEREMY PATTERSON

 Dr. Ryan Amick has an established interdisciplinary research history.
 His professional and research experiences include musculoskeletal injury biomechanics and rehabilitation, implantable medical devices, biomechanical and physiological assessment using mobile consumer electronics technology, industrial/factory ergonomics, industrial epidemiology, and aviation human factors in cockpit design.
 He has also served as the Human Factors and Ergonomics Discipline Lead in the Anthropometry and Biomechanics Facility at NASA-Johnson Space Center in Houston, TX, where he applied his expertise to the design and development of spacecraft flight equipment, spacesuits, procedures and systems.
 Dr. Amick has received multiple awards for his work including the Lockheed Martin Special Recognition Award for Mission Success, as well as the NASA Outstanding Mentor Award for outstanding performance and contribution to the NASA-Johnson Space Center Education and Mentorship Program.

-Instructor Bobby Berry is well versed in working with diverse populations, he received a grant from the Regional Institute of Aging for his work with older adults, and has also had his work on college-aged students published in MSSE.
+Bobby Berry, MEd., is well versed in working with diverse populations, he received a grant from the Regional Institute of Aging for his work with older adults, and has also had his work on college-aged students published in MSSE.
 He comes with many years of experience, working with people of all ages, levels and backgrounds including collegiate and professional athletes.
 Bobby currently helps create and implements a Speed and Agility summer camp that focuses on overall athletic development, from improving explosive ability to improved aerobic endurance.
 His experience with athletes, industry connections throughout the community, as well as his education in Exercise Science and Sports Management help enable him to contribute to a diverse network of clients and companies offering various forms of fitness consulting.
-Currently, Bobby is an Instructor at Wichita State University teaching multiple classes within the Human Performance Studies Department.
+In addition to managing the HPL, Bobby is President of the African American Faculty and Staff Association (AAFSA) and the director of Link(ed).
+Link(ed) is a hub for the College of Education, intended to facilitate and promote collaboration between the college and the community through service learning.